m4ttsch/omscs-notes-notes/information-security/web-security.md

 ![](https://assets.omscs.io/E9AC9C05-8E76-4DBF-B342-F55A1A723FA8.png)

 ## XSRF: Cross-Site Request Forgery
-When a user logs in to a site, the server usually writes a cookie to the user’s browser that contains session authentication information for that user on that site.
+When a user logs in to a site, the server usually writes a cookie to the user's browser that contains session authentication information for that user on that site.

-The cookie lives in the user’s browser as long as they keep the session alive.
+The cookie lives in the user's browser as long as they keep the session alive.
 Once they log out of the website, the server resets the cookie.

-If a user browses to a malicious site in the middle of their session with a trusted site, a script on the malicious site can potentially read the user’s cookie to the trusted site and use it to forge requests to that site.
+If a user browses to a malicious site in the middle of their session with a trusted site, a script on the malicious site can potentially read the user's cookie to the trusted site and use it to forge requests to that site.
 This type of attack is called **cross-site request forgery**.

 The user never sees this malicious request, since the malicious site often triggers it from a hidden iframe.
-Additionally, the trusted server doesn’t find the request suspicious since it contains the user’s cookie, which the server itself granted.
+Additionally, the trusted server doesn't find the request suspicious since it contains the user's cookie, which the server itself granted.

 ![](https://assets.omscs.io/9F08DB29-3750-474F-841B-677EA4D1F0FC.png)